Spend $75+, get a FREE Organic Honey Lip Balm

 Honey Roasted Cherry Tomatoes are versatile and easy to make

-These pan seared chicken breasts provide:
+These pan seared chicken breasts provide approximately per serving:

-- Vitamin C from fennel and lemon
+• Vitamin C: From fennel and lemon

-- Antioxidants from rosemary and honey
+• Antioxidants: From rosemary and honey

-- Healthy fats from olive oil
+• Healthy fats: From olive oil

 Try different types of honey in this recipe for different flavor variations